liranbg/JCEaverageCalculator/_posts/2014-10-05-jce-manager-version-1-0.markdown

-After **hard** development, hacking and some *Moadey beit* , we are finaly happy with the resault.
-And the project is now avalible to the public.
+After **hard** development, hacking and some *Moadey beit* , we are finaly happy with the result.
+The project is now avalible.

->You can read more about *JCE Manager*, and the team at the [About Page][about].
+>You can read more about *JCE Manager*, and its team at [About Page][about].

 ####V1.0 Release Notes:
- - Hack into the [JCE Student web site][jce] ("Yedion")
+ - Login into [JCE Student web site][jce] ("Yedion")
- - Fetch your grade sheet
+ - Extract your GPA
- - Change your grades to see how it affects your GPA
+ - Edit your grades to see how it affects your GPA
  - Save your *username* and *password* for easy access (Password is encrypted)
  - Fetch your Semester Schedule
  - Export your Semester Schedule to CSV file to import to GoogleCalendar/iCal/Outlook
  - Translated to Hebrew and English

-*JCE Manager* is avalible for Windows, OSX and Linux.
+*JCE Manager* is avalible for Windows, OS X and Linux.

  >**Note:**
  >
  >Changing your grades will **not** affect the records at JCE.
- >It is only to see if you realy want or should make a second attempt...

 ---
  >Head over to the [**Download Page**][download] to get a fresh copy.